Soil Cleanup Activity Overview

 • Collection of sediment and pore water samples from 10 locations at the edge of the Colorado River by the East Ravine.

 The field work was conducted in phases and in an iterative process.
 After sample collection was completed, results were evaluated by DTSC, the U.S. Department of the Interior (DOI), and PG&E to determine data gaps and if additional data collection was needed to complete the Soil Investigation and evaluate potential next steps.
-The agencies and PG&E balanced the data collection necessary with Tribes request to minimize site intrusion by maximizing the use of archived samples and collection of samples from existing locations.
+The agencies and PG&E balanced the data collection necessary with Tribes' request to minimize site intrusion by maximizing the use of archived samples and collection of samples from existing locations.

 On June 20, 2017, PG&E began the risk evaluation process per the approved Risk Assessment Work Plan and addendum.
 The risk assessment evaluated potential human health and ecological risks based on soil sampling data.
 This information will assist risk management decisions on the need for soil remediation.
 The Soil Risk Assessment Report plus errata were approved on May 29, 2020.
 The report and errata can be downloaded here.